5 - Introduction to the transition plan

 🌐 English versionarrow-up-right of this image.

-• A steering committee for managing the Transition Plan, which serves to ensure proper monitoring of the Transition Plan as well as its coherence with the organisation's overall strategy.
-This specific steering for the Transition Plan is defined in the section 1.2 of the approach.
-Implementation, as well as monitoring of the Transition Plan, shall be carried out internally.
+• A steering committee for the management of the transition plan, which serves to ensure proper monitoring of the transition plan as well as its coherence with the organisation's overall strategy.
+This specific governance for the transition plan is defined in section 1.2 of the approach.
+Implementation, as well as monitoring of the transition plan, shall be carried out internally.

-• The risks and opportunities associated with the transition: these are detailed in step 2.5.
-The implementation of the Transition Plan helps to mitigate the risks and seize the opportunities identified.
+• The risks and opportunities associated with the transition: these are detailed in Step 2.5.
+The implementation of the transition plan reduces risks and allows seizing the identified opportunities.

-• Elements characterising the organisation's current situation: correctly define the starting point and the context in which the Transition Plan is set.
-This state corresponds to the situation described by the GHG emissions profile of the Bilan Carbone®.
+• The elements characterising the organisation's current situation: correctly define the starting point and the context in which the transition plan is set.
+This state corresponds to the situation described by the Bilan Carbone® emissions profile.

-• The organisational boundary and operational to which the Transition Plan will apply, which shall be those covered by the Bilan Carbone®.
-This implies properly defining the targets (sites, activities or stakeholders concerned by the actions acting on these boundaries).
+• The organisational boundary and operational boundary to which the transition plan will apply, which must be those covered by the Bilan Carbone®.
+This implies clearly defining the targets (sites, activities or stakeholders concerned by the actions enabling intervention on these boundaries).

-• The establishment of a new Transition Plan analyses and integrates the Transition Plan established at the time of the last assessment, to ensure continuity or to amplify certain actions to ensure the achievement of reduction objectives.
+• The establishment of a new transition plan analyses and integrates the transition plan established during the last assessment, to ensure continuity or amplify certain actions to ensure achievement of reduction objectives.

-A Stakeholder engagement action occurs during step 5, for the construction of the Transition Plan.
+A Stakeholder engagement action takes place during Step 5 for the construction of the transition plan.
 It aims at the coconstruction of actions.

 As a reminder, here is the summary of the requirements and recommendations, for each maturity level.
 These criteria are explained in detail in the following sub-sections.